Before we cover the course info, please note the following:

 Hammer Aid Station & Special Needs Bag Info:

 For the Runs there will be aid stations approximately every 1.5 miles.
 The bike courses will have strategically placed aid stations as well.
-The Half, Ultra and Super Tri will have your Special Needs bags at approximately the half way mark for both the Run and Bike.
+The Half and Ultra will have your Special Needs bags at approximately the half way mark for both the Run and Bike.
 For more info on the Special Needs area click the Almira Aid Station PDF Overview by Clicking Here.
 You will receive a bag for each at Packet Pick-Up.
 The course maps earlier on this page have the aid stations marked if you’d like to review them.
 All aid stations will have Water, Hammer HeedTM and flat cola in case you need it.
 They will also have Hammer gels, bagels, pretzels, bananas and candy/energy bars.
-In addition, the Run aid stations will have Cool Wet Sponges , Hot Chicken Soup (T2 area Aid Station only) and emergency heat shield blankets for the Super Tri and Ultra (Iron) Distance athletes.
+In addition, the Run aid stations will have Cool Wet Sponges , Hot Chicken Soup (T2 area Aid Station only) and emergency heat shield blankets for the Ultra (Iron) Distance athletes.

 All aid stations will have radio support to call out for help or report any problems.
 Run aid stations will carry reflectors, flashers, and or flash lights should it get dark while you are running.
 Run aid stations will also be equipped with lighting, have at minimum a first aid kit and reflective heat blankets.
 Be safe, use whatever you need!